antaz/hikari/share/man/man1/hikari.md

 View indicators
 ---------------
-_View indiactors_ show information about the current view as well as views belonging to the same group.
+_View indicators_ show information about the current view as well as views belonging to the same group.
 They outline the border of the current view as well as all view borders belonging to the same group (obscured view borders will shine through the obscuring view).
 The focused view will also display